 Lecture 9.1: We will discuss current trends that define technology market, including the current race to build 5G networks, autonomous vehicles, and the Internet of Things (IOT).
-Our conversation will explore how policymakers can anticipate the dramatic economic changes these new technology fields will 2008: Lehman Brothers, holding more than \$600 billion in assets, files for Chapter 11 bankruptcy, throwing the global economy into the chaos and marking the beginning of a post-Great Recession economy where "tech cities" dominate everyone else.
+Our conversation will explore how policymakers can anticipate the dramatic economic changes these new technology fields will catalyze in the near future, and how to make technology work for, not against, communities.

-catalyze in the near future, and how to make technology work for, not against, communities.
 Lecture 9.2: Our course will end with a look toward the future and discuss what I believe to be the most promising drivers of future value, including quantum computing, nanotechnology, and genomic sciences.

-Concepts: 5G, quantum computing, nanotechnology, genomics, CRISPR, Elon Musk v.
-Jeff Bezos and the race to space.
+Concepts: 5G, quantum computing, nanotechnology, genomics, CRISPR.

-Reading/Viewing: Optional: "What America Needs is a Liberalism that Builds" by Ezra Klein (NY Times); "How U.S. policymakers can enable breakthroughs in quantum science" by Michael G. Raymer and Saikat Guha (Brookings); Interview with Dr. Matthew Tirrell, dean of the Institute for Molecular Engineering at the University of Chicago.
+Reading/Viewing: Optional: "The Dystopia We Fear Is Keeping Us From the Utopia We Deserve" by Ezra Klein (NY Times); "How U.S. policymakers can enable breakthroughs in quantum science" by Michael G. Raymer and Saikat Guha (Brookings); "Is a Revolution in Cancer Treatment Within Reach?" by Kate Pickert (NY Times); "Medicine may be on the cusp of an era of astonishing innovation" by David Wallace-Wells (NY Times).